 The atmosphere is sophisticated yet comfortable.
 The drink menu boasts an impressive selection of martinis and house specialties.

 Plush lounge seating lines the aisle to the bar along with bar stools that overlook the skyline facing a glow bar.
 This spot is ideal for an evening out with friends.

 TIP: Learn more about Midtown on one of our pay-what-you-like Midtown Manhattan tours.
 Be sure to check out our post 22 Things to Do in Times Square.
 If you were thinking of taking in a Broadway show, we have got lots of tips on how to get discount tickets.

 Fifteen floors up Hotel Indigo on the Lower East Side, the view is spectacular and includes amazing unobstructed views of Lower Manhattan, including the Empire State Building and One World Trade Center (Freedom Tower).

 Mr. Purple elicits a sleek and surprisingly unpretentious vibe.

 The long narrow bar features two terraces- one of which features a pool perfect to sit beside and sunbathe, while the other offers a dining area complete with fuchsia-purple chairs.

-In addition to their glowing cocktail menu, which features affordable drinks in comparison to its surrounding competitors, the food menu is not to be missed.
+In addition to its glowing cocktail menu, which features affordable drinks in comparison to its surrounding competitors, the food menu is not to be missed.

 Cocktails are all $16, a glass of wine is $13+ and beers begin at $6 a bottle.